 - Employees of a public port may be hired and fired in accordance with the policies of the governmental authority of which it is a part.
 However, some ports have the right to operate their own personnel departments.

 The above list illustrates the types of challenges or limitations that a public port director may face.
-Depending on the specific structure of a corporatized port and the residual powers retained by the governmental authority, the director of a corporatized port may also experience some of the above challenges as well.
+Depending on the specific structure of a corporatized port and the residual powers retained by the government authority, the director of a corporatized port may also experience some of the above challenges as well.

 2. The Need for Alignment on the Port Mission

 The ability for a port to undertake activities is related to its board composition, economic trends, ability to finance, and its relationship with its customers and stakeholders.
-The director and executive team must navigate the competing interests to advance the port’s mission.
-Success in that venture necessitates alignment on the port’s mission between the port executive team, its Board of Directors, and, if applicable, the overseeing governmental authority.
-While this may sound like a straightforward concept, a lack of alignment on the port’s mission can lead to potential conflict.
+The director and executive team must navigate competing interests to advance the port’s mission.
+Success in that venture necessitates alignment on the port’s mission between the port executive team, its Board of Directors, and, if applicable, the overseeing government authority.
+While this may sound like a straightforward concept, a lack of alignment with the port’s mission can lead to potential conflict.

-The prevailing view for most of the 20th century – that ports were financially independent, politically insulated, and highly autonomous – no longer exists.
+The prevailing view for most of the twentieth century that ports were financially independent, politically insulated, and highly autonomous – no longer exists.
 It would be naïve in today’s world to assume the mission for a public port is only to move people and cargo, or even to move people and cargo in a sustainable manner.
 As the trend for more public participation took hold in the 1980s and 1990s, port boards became more diverse, and board members felt compelled to represent not only the interests of the port but also the community and underrepresented minority groups.
 Today port commissioners are often appointed or elected to serve a particular constituency.
 Board members may have campaigned for the position to remedy an ill they saw in the port or represent a specific constituency, such as organized labor or environmental interests.
 Or they may be focused on economic development opportunities for local businesses or visitor-serving activities.
-Board members have a loyalty to their constituency that elected them, the governmental authority that appointed them, or their neighbors in the community.
+Board members have a loyalty to the constituency that elected them, the government authority that appointed them, or their neighbors in the community.
 Their personal agendas might conflict with the executive teams’ vision of the port’s mission.